Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 This step combines the output of the 3 databases into one file per sample, removing any exact duplicate gene entries, and one file per cohort.
 This cohort-level file should be used to create a curated gene list at the next step.

 ```
-bash reformat_ARGs_remove_dups.sh
+bash ./Scripts/reformat_ARGs_remove_dups.sh
 ```

-The output is one additional file in each of the sample directories within `./workdir/ARGs/Abricate`, named `<sample>.ARGs.txt`, as well as a coort-level file `./workdir/ARGs/Abricate/<cohort>.ARGs.txt` that should be used to curate a gene list (see 5.3).
+The output is one additional file in each of the sample directories within `./workdir/ARGs/Abricate`, named `<sample>.ARGs.txt`, as well as a cohort-level file `./workdir/ARGs/Abricate/<cohort>.ARGs.txt` that should be used to curate a gene list (see 6.3).

 #### 6.3 Curated ARG list